70 Mayors Reject Trump Food Stamp Proposal, Saying It Puts Kids At Risk

 The Agriculture Department did not immediately respond to a request for comment.
 The department can move forward with the new rule in about a month, after the 60-day public comment period ends on Sept.
 23.

-NPR's Pam Fessler contributed to this report
+NPR's Pam Fessler contributed to this report.